rangle/angular-training-slides/slides/src/content/routing.md

 |--------------|------------|
 | ![Classic View](content/images/screenshot-classic-view.png) | ![Fancy View](content/images/screenshot-fancy-view.png) |

-- But going to `http://localhost:4200/todo` manually re-sets the application!
+- But going to `http://localhost:4200/todo` clears all the to-do items!
+- …pause for thought…
+- Because we're re-loading the application, which throws away the accumulated list
+- We need to persist our data